-- the number of monthly searches
+- The number of monthly searches.

-- the amount of competition
+- The amount of competing web pages.

-- a keyword quality indicator
+- A keyword quality indicator.

-- the readability of the phrase (does it make sense)
+- The readability of the phrase (does it make sense).

 Many online keyword tools offer you a lot of metrics that aren’t necessarily needed for your purposes.
 They are legitimate tools, but are designed for other needs and can be quite expensive or have a steep learning curve.

 I made this video, using a different example, to show you how I use it.

-Jaaxy offers you the above metrics, and other time-saving options like saved keyword lists, alphabet soup method of finding long tail keywords, search analysis and more.
+Jaaxy offers you the above metrics, and other time-saving options like saved keyword lists, alphabet soup method of finding long-tail keywords, search analysis and more.
 And best of all you can try it for free!

 This tool was designed by two successful online marketers who also designed an incredible teaching platform to help new people learn the proper way to start an online business.
 And Jaaxy is integrated into the platform and free for all members to use.